AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-30-outer-wilds-review-stop-and-smell-the-pine-trees.md

 {% include picture.html img="campfire" ext="JPG" alt="Roasting marshmallows over a campfire." shadow=false %}

-## Outer Wilds, or How Curiosity Killed the Hearthian
+{% include linkedHeading.html heading="Outer Wilds, or How Curiosity Killed the Hearthian" level=2 %}

 What makes Outer Wilds so compelling is its ability to convey a sense of **palpable vulnerability**—the exact kind you'd expect from space exploration.
 Just the sheer scale of the planets themselves is enough to leave you in awe, fully aware of how fragile you are by comparison.